-Years ago I read a great article written by Donald Libey, a terrific strategic planner on the east coast.
-He worte about Consumer Bundling, which was simply non-competing companies working together to hit a common target.
-The idea was brilliant and over my years at Hasselblad you saw promotions and advertising we did with Kodak, Bogen Photo (Now Manfrotto), Polaroid and even L.L.
+Back in my early Hasselblad days, I read an article written by Donald Libey, a terrific strategic planner on the east coast.
+He wrote about Consumer Bundling, which is non-competing companies working together to hit a common target.
+The idea was brilliant, and over my years at Hasselblad, you saw promotions and advertising we did with Kodak, Bogen Photo (Now Manfrotto), Polaroid and even L.L.
 Bean.

 Looking for ways to promote your wedding photography?
 How about teaming up with a travel agent, a local venue, a tux shop and a florist?

-In terms of the actual presentation to your target audience, it can be anything from a mailing with a series of independent offers, like the "Val-Pak" envelopes we all receive at our homes, to an actual cross-promotion e.g. Rent your tuxedo and get a certificate worth $__ off a portrait sitting and vice versa: get a discount on your tuxedo rental with your portrait sitting.
+In terms of the actual presentation to your target audience, it can be anything from a mailing with a series of independent offers, like a smaller version of the "Val-Pak" envelopes we all receive at our homes, to an actual cross-promotion, e.g. Plan the flowers for your wedding and get a certificate worth $__ off a portrait sitting and vice versa: get a discount on your flowers with your portrait sitting.

 I know it might not sound very upscale, described in brief here, but that's where your creativity comes in when designing the offer and the promotion.